 Colin is a chartered accountant who has lived in Gisborne (on and off) for the past 50 years.
 He was a partner of BDO Gisborne from 1978 until his retirement in April 2013.
 He was Managing Partner of BDO Gisborne for a number of years, and was also a member of the BDO National Management Board, serving as Chairman of BDO New Zealand in 2012.
 Throughout his career Colin has carried out a significant amount of investment advisory work, including establishing an Investment Advisory Service in Gisborne in 1987.
 As an accountant, he has strong financial skills and has acted as an advisor to several large local charitable trusts.

-Colin helped establish the Sunrise Foundation in Gisborne in 2013, and has been a Trustee since its inception, currently serving as Deputy Chair of the foundation and Chair of their Investment Committee and Grants Committee.
+Colin helped establish the Sunrise Foundation in Gisborne in 2013, and has been a Trustee since its inception, currently serving as Deputy Chair of the foundation and Chair of their Investment Committee.
 Colin is a keen golfer and occasional trout fisherman.

 Lori Luke, Trustee

 Lori moved to New Zealand from the US in 2009 and has recently become a dual citizen.
 She graduated with a Bachelor of Arts from Stanford University, majoring in Economics and German Studies, and has a strong background in Marketing for large corporations in the US.